 What if something happens during the examination period that affects my exam performance?

 If you think that your final mark has been negatively affected because you were sick, were involved in an accident or had a serious family emergency, you can complete an exam petition.
 Petition forms are available online and must be submitted within one week of your last exam.
 Proper documentation is required.
 Only U of T Verification of Student Illness or Injury forms will be accepted for personal illness.
 Talk to the First Year Office for further details.

-What happen if I don’t perform well in the Fall Session?
+What will happen if I don’t perform well in the Fall Term?